 Jasper

-Jasper is a small town, similar to Banff with an Alpine feel.
+Jasper is a small town, similar to Banff with an Alpine feel and serves as the primary settlement within the park.
+Unlike Banff, Jasper maintains a smaller population and quieter atmosphere.
+Its development historically centred around railway operations and forestry rather than luxury tourism.
 No disrespect, not worth a long visit.

-There are loads of reports about sightings of bears around Jasper.
+There are loads of reports about sightings of wolves, bears, deers, you name it, around Jasper.
 Jasper can be explored in two days with a brief visit and is just an hour away from Banff.
 With the ticket from Banff National Park, entry to Jasper National Park is free, otherwise it is $10 per person.

 UNESCO Inscription